IBM/MFP-Auth-LDAP/README.md

 ...
 </code></pre>

-### 7.3 Specify Cloudant credentials in MFP adapter
+### 7.3 Specify Cloudant credentials in MobileFoundation adapter

 Open `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` and update the following properties to point to the Cloudant database created in [Step 2](#step-2-create-cloudant-database-and-populate-it-with-sample-data).
  * Update `key` and `password` with the Cloudant API key as generated in [Step 2.2](#22-generate-cloudant-api-key).